Acceptable Lifestyle Targets

 - Hipsters (please note that this type is not to be confused with hippies; the two terms were once synonyms).
 A nebulously-deployed yet relatively specific category of cool person (or aspiring cool person), typically denoted by a constantly-shifting taste in fashion (trucker hats, white belts, skinny jeans), musical taste (indie rock, dance-punk, Garage Rock revival) and cultural interests (embrace of irony and postmodernism, being seen at cool parties).
 Sure, that attitude was all well and good when Quentin Tarantino was the new hot thing, but somewhere between Pulp Fiction and the rise of "metrosexuality," hipsters became associated with snobbery, gentrification (see: the Williamsburg neighborhood of Brooklyn), superficiality, self-absorption and inauthenticity, and it is now common, almost reflexive internet parlance to attach the word "douchebag" after mention of the word "hipster".
 The main complaint seems to be that hipsters are simply an advanced level of poseur, re-appropriating the style and cultural trappings of a culture or counterculture they didn't get in on the ground floor of — and they're spending lots of money to do it half-assedly.
 Most confounding of all, unlike just about every other lifestyle target mentioned on this page, almost nobody actually admits to being a hipster, therefore making them one of the most acceptable targets of all: the self-hating and/or in-denial Acceptable Lifestyle Target.

 - Vegetarians.
 Don't eat meat?
 Then you're unhealthy!
 You eat too much rabbit food and there's something wrong with your brain!
-(Even though respected nutritionists and health experts acknowledge that vegetarian diets are far healthier.)
 There's also a gender bias, as men are supposed to be shoveling down T-Bones, burgers, and fried chicken or else they're too girly or are gay; whereas herbivorism is often a standard for a woman.
 Thus female vegetarians may be portrayed as healthy, whereas male vegetarians are often sickly or unnaturally thin.
 Vegetarians are often lumped together with the hippies and art students as overly sensitive, preachy and doing it mostly to flaunt their politics.
 Rarely (if ever) will a character become a vegetarian for medical reasons or health reasons; they will almost always be so for animal/environmental rights.
 And this will inevitably see the character transform into an insufferably obnoxious and self-righteous moralizer haranguing everyone around them and acting as they're the Second Coming because they no longer eat meat.
 This is changing; as vegetarians are becoming more accepted and many of these types (ie, the moral crusaders) have split off into Vegans.
 Another reason is also cultural differences, ie, a Vegetarian in India is something completely normal for men and women.
+Conversely, being a vegetarian is seen as weird and unhealthy for both men and women in Ireland.

 - Vegans.
 Vegans are constantly made fun of and criticized for being even worse than vegetarians.
 Like vegetarians, God help you if you are a male vegan because then you don't even eat cheese and eggs.
 Vegans have an even higher chance of being portrayed as annoying quasi-political hippies, militant PETA members, or both.
 There exist numerous stereotypes about vegans doing stuff like calling 911 because a fast-food chain is serving meat.